Niccolò Cannicci

 Niccolò Cannicci (1846–1906) was an Italian painter; best known for his urban and rural views, often depicting the intersection of the urban and industrial landscape with the rural and pastoral.

 Biography

 He was born to the painter, Gaetano Cannicci (1811-1878), who was originally from San Gimignano.
-His first lessons came from his father then, from 1862 to 1865, he attended the Accademia di Belle Arti di Firenze, where he studied with Giuseppe Marrubini and Enrico Pollastrini, and participated in the nude drawing classes of Antonio Ciseri.
+His first lessons came from his father.
+From 1862 to 1865, he attended the Accademia di Belle Arti di Firenze, where he studied with Giuseppe Marrubini and Enrico Pollastrini, and participated in the nude drawing classes of Antonio Ciseri.

 After graduating, he frequented the Caffè Michelangiolo, meeting with Giovanni Fattori and other members of the Macchiaioli.
 During this time, he focused on landscapes of Maremma and the area around San Gimignano, where he lived with an uncle.